 The sooner you present evidence to the court, the faster the insurance company decides whether they want to fight your case, and the less time they have to prepare a defense.
 Speedy evidence presentation puts the defense on the spot.

-Because most insurance adjusters won’t issue a settlement until they have all the necessary documentation, you need to send them the documentation, including medical records and proof of lost wages.
+Most insurance adjusters won’t issue a settlement until they have all the necessary documentation.
+That’s why you need to send them the documentation.
+This includes medical records and proof of lost wages.
 Insurance adjusters use these documents to determine the worth of their settlement offer.

 Then they have to get their offer approved by their superiors.
 The larger the case, the longer it takes for the insurance adjuster to approve their settlement offer.